 The Loki release schedule, once you’ve gotten used to the change of days, is pretty straightforward: six episodes across six weeks, starting June 9.
 Episode 2 is on June 16, the third episode follows on June 23, and so on.

-Here is the full schedule – so you can plan out your midweeks accordingly.
+Here is the full schedule – it's locked in, but plans are always subject to change.
 All of the currently-aired episodes are in bold and we'll update the list below if there are any changes, so keep checking back.

 - Loki episode 1 – June 9